List of The Flash characters: Chester P. Runk

 Chester P. Runk (portrayed by Brandon McKnight; main: seasons 7–9; guest: season 6) is a scientist with an online following who believes in keeping his code open-source.
 He meets Team Flash after accidentally opening a black hole that fuses with his consciousness.
-After Flash rescues him and Cecile helps him put his life back together, he begins assisting Team Flash as a tech specialist.
-In season nine, he begins dating Allegra.
+After Barry rescues him and Cecile helps him put his life back together, he begins assisting Team Flash as a tech specialist.
+After much awkwardness, he dates Allegra and makes her a superhero costume.
+At the end of the series, it is revealed that cosmic energy from the black hole bonded with him and that his genes contain a Consciousness-Honed Universally Neutralized Kerr anomaly, making him a metahuman.